CommunityToolkit/WindowsCommunityToolkit/docs/extensions/StringExtensions.md

 ### String Extensions

-Developers can now leverage the StringExtensions class and validate strings against common scenarios
+Provides helpers and extensions for strings, including validation methods for common scenarios.

 ## Syntax